Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Coolah has 83 active public transport stops offering a mix of train and bus services.
-These are served by 9 different routes that together offer 77 weekly passenger trips.
-Transport accessibility is rated good with residents typically living 214 meters from the nearest stop.
+Coolah has 83 active public transport stops, offering a mix of train and bus services.
+These stops are served by 9 different routes that together offer 77 weekly passenger trips.
+The accessibility of transport in Coolah is rated as good, with residents typically living 214 meters from the nearest stop.

-Service frequency averages 11 trips per day across all routes, equating to approximately 0 weekly trips per individual stop.
+On average, there are 11 trips per day across all routes, which equates to approximately 0 weekly trips per individual stop.

 Frequently Asked Questions - Transport